hari04hp/rag-langchain-demo/README.md

     * `PINECONE_ENV`: Your Pinecone environment name (e.g., "dev")
     * `OPENAI_API_KEY`: Your OpenAI API key
 * Install dependencies: `pip install streamlit pinecone langchain PyPDF2`
+    * I did with  `pip install streamlit pinecone-client langchain pypdf`
+* Install requirement.txt libraries with the same versions.
+I had version conflicts, so I have updated all the libraries' versions with some changes in the code.
+* Also have added the environment.yml.
+Better to use that to avoid conflicts

 **2. Creating Embeddings**